-The Suzuki program builds on the principle that if surrounded by a nurturing environment, all children can master music just as they learn their mother tongue.
+Dr. Suzuki believed that if surrounded by a nurturing environment, and provided with the support they need, all children can master music just as they learn their home language.

 The Suzuki Method is recognized worldwide as a highly effective approach for teaching children the language of music.
-Generations of students have begun a lifelong journey of musical enrichment through this approach. the Suzuki program at the conservatory offers programs in violin, viola, cello, guitar, piano, and bass. the curriculum incorporates three elements that provide the essentials needed for instrumental music education: private lessons, theory classes, and group classes.
+Generations of students have begun a lifelong journey of musical enrichment through this approach.
+The Suzuki Program at BKCM offers programs in violin, viola, cello, bass, guitar, piano and flute.
+The curriculum incorporates three elements that provide the essentials needed for instrumental music education: private lessons, theory classes and group classes.
 Parent involvement is an integral component of the Suzuki approach.
 Parents learn and practice alongside the child, functioning as role models and providing encouragement.

 Suzuki is an annual program which requires a full-year commitment.
 Children ages 3.5 and up are eligible to participate.